-Lean leadership is all about process, performance, and people.
-It all starts at the top.
+Lean leadership begins at the top.
 If the leaders of the organization are not on-board, the system will not work.
-Together they remove obstacles that prevent productivity improvement.
+Lean Leaders remove obstacles that prevent productivity improvement.
 Lean leadership is all about the process.
 Introducing lean leadership behaviors within the context of a lean management system.

 Ultimately, Lean Leaders create the environment for the tools of continuous improvement to work effectively and achieve sustainable results.

+Without a vision, where are you going?
 Lean leaders are visionaries.
-Without a vision, where are you going?
 They have a vision for what the organization will look like, how teams will be developed, and what the current goals will be.
-Lean leaders are seeking simplicity in their operation.
+Lean leaders are seeking simplicity in their operations.
 Having the vision to improve processes and engage everyone in that process is imperative.

-Credibility and Respect are crucial to successful leadership.
+Credibility and Respect.
 You cannot gain any of these without being authentic.
 Credibility requires knowing about the subject you are talking about.
 It also means admitting when you do not know something.
 Respect is earned simply by respecting others.
 People can instantly notice when someone is not being authentic.
-Without authenticity, your leadership will not succeed.
+Without authenticity, you cannot be a leader.
 You will not have the trust or respect of your employees.

 Lean Leaders Plus is a Lean Leadership Consulting Firm dedicated to helping clients realize their potential as leaders in industry.
 Contact us for a free 30-minute consultation about how we can help your business grow.